 Quality Assurance (QA) is the prerogative of the Engineer.
 The QA inspector is the duly designated person who acts for and on behalf of the Engineer on all matters within the scope of the Contract documents as delegated by the Engineer.
 QA inspection and testing shall be performed to the extent necessary to verify that an acceptable product is being finished per the provisions of the Contract documents.
 The QA inspector shall have the authority to verify the qualifications of PC inspectors and nondestructive testing (NDT) personnel to specified levels by written or performance tests or other means as determined necessary.

 Start of Shop Work.
-Shop work shall not be started until the Contractor notifies the Engineer in writing where the shop orders were placed.
-The fabricator shall give two-weeks’ notice before beginning of shop work, so that inspection may be provided.
+Shop work shall not be started until the Contractor notifies the Engineer, in writing, where the shop orders were placed.
+The fabricator shall give 14-day notice before beginning of shop work, so that inspection may be provided.
 The proposed production schedule, including the start of production and shipment dates, shall be submitted to the Engineer.

 Notice of Shipment.
 The Department's QA inspector shall be notified seven days in advance of shipment of structural steel to the jobsite.
 Notification shall include all part numbers included in the release.
 Before final QA inspection the contractor shall provide copies of the QC test reports, copies of the MTR’s for the material that is included in the release, and certificates of conformance (COC) per the contract documents.